Stratis-Dermanoutsos/dotnet7-template-webapi-full/README.md

 </ul>
 ```

+> To edit this validator, you'll have to edit the code as the rules were hardcoded.
+This happened due to the username validation following a standard.
+>
 > In the above example, all validators passed except for the one enforcing a maximum length of 40 characters.

 ### Email